Who are you?

 How do find and listen to pre-release music?

-Because of what I do for a living and some of my connections I do get advances from a few record companies – I download them to my computer and drag them into my iTunes.
-Also get advances through Byta.
-I tend to tune into various websites who do 1st listens, NPR, CBC Radio First Play, Pitchfork and the French side of CBC – in Montreal, NYT used to do some, Guardian, etc.
+Because of what I do for a living and some of my connections, I do get advances from a few record companies – I download them to my computer and drag them into my iTunes.
+Also, get advances through Byta.
+I tend to tune into various websites that do 1st listens, NPR, CBC Radio First Play, Pitchfork and the French side of CBC – in Montreal, NYT used to do some, Guardian, etc.

 What are your frustrations with listening to music digitally?
 Any benefits?